Arie2021jw/SQL_Finding-Duplicates/README.md

 3) Finding employees with odd numbers on column BusinessEntityID
 4) Pivoting employee count by department name
 5) Pivoting multiple department names under same group name
+6) Pivoting query results for year-to-year comparison of sales
-6) Removing repeating values from a column
+7) Removing repeating values from a column
-7) Reverse pivoting a query's result (multiple columns) into only one column
+8) Reverse pivoting a query's result (multiple columns) into only one column
-8) Reverse pivoting employee count by department (columns into rows)
+9) Reverse pivoting employee count by department (columns into rows)